Grants and funding

 The Northern and Yorke Landscape Board is offering Rangeland farmers small grants for infrastructure development projects that help manage the current dry times and increase preparedness for future drought conditions.
 Grants of up to $2,000 per farm are available to improve drought management efficiencies on farm and must be acquitted by 30 June 2024.
 Limited funds are available, so allocation is on a first-in basis until 12 April 2024, or until funds are depleted.

 For more information, contact Kate Pearce, Team Leader - Rangelands via firstname.lastname@example.org or call 0429 151 138.

 Bite-sized Grants program

 Funding of between $200 and $1000 is available for community groups and not-for-profit organisations for small, short-term projects.
-Available all year round, applications are assessed and grants allocated monthly.
-The program is funded through the Northern and Yorke Landscape Board to deliver positive environmental and landscape management outcomes, such as garden development, weed control and revegetation projects.
-To apply, fill out the application form below and email to firstname.lastname@example.org.
+The program is funded through the Northern and Yorke Landscape Board to deliver positive environmental and landscape management outcomes, such as weed control, revegetation projects and pest animal management.
+The 2023-2024 round of the Bite-sized Grants program is now open.

 Grassroots Grants program

 Grassroots Grants funding is provided by the Northern and Yorke Landscape Board to help communities sustainably manage our region's precious landscapes.
 Each year, funding is available for projects valued greater than $1,000 and up to $10,000 (+ GST).
 It is awarded on a competitive basis to projects that demonstrate the best value for money and deliver outcomes that address the key priorities in the Northern and Yorke Landscape Plan.

 In 2023, 31 applicants were successful in securing a Grassroots Grants, sharing in a total funding pool of $245,246.
 View the 2023/2024 grant recipients.